German air travel up 27.3% during 2021, but far below pre-pandemic level | DW | 31.01.2022

 There were around 73.6 million air passengers taking off and landing at German airports during 2021, according to the country's Federal Statistical Office (Destatis).

-While this figure was a 27.3% recovery on coronavirus pandemic-hit travel figures from 2020, it was still a whopping 67.6% down from the record high seen in 2019 when around 226.7 million flyers came through German airports.
+While this figure was a 27.3% recovery on coronavirus pandemic-hit travel figures from 2020, it was still a whopping 67.6% down from the record high seen in 2019, when around 226.7 million passengers passed through German airports.

-Domestic air travel was 19.3 percent down from 2020, and was a meager fifth of the numbers seen in 2019 before curbs to movement came into place.
+Domestic air travel was 19.3% down from 2020, and was a meager one-fifth of the numbers seen in 2019 before curbs to movement came into place.

 It was European air travel that gave the numbers a boost during 2021.